Jungbir/Jungbir/README.md

 - My favorite anime characters are Obito Uchiha and Yuta Okkotsu .
 - As a kid, I wanted to be a Robotics Engineer.
-- My favourite game to play is Minecraft with a little bit of FPS.
+- My favourite game to play is Minecraft and a bit of Shooter.

 ## Contact